 - Will you be able to meet the costs of running the course?

-Thinkific describes itself as a powerful, all-in-one platform to create courses and membership sites.
+Thinkific describes itself as a powerful, all-in-one course platform to create your own course and a membership site.
 It has many testimonials from impressed users who enjoy using it.
 According to their website, they have over 36,000-course creators and 16 million+ students, with over $200 million made on the platform.

-So how does Thinkific work, and can it help you to make money and grow your business?
+So how does the Thinkific platform work, and can it help you to make money and grow your business?

 Some of the features Thinkific has to offer include:

-- Create and design quizzes, polls, text, and video for your students
+- Create and design quizzes, polls, text, and video for better student experience

-- The website builder allows you to build a website for your course
+- The site builder allows you to build a website for your course

 - Integration with many other apps and services

 - Drip schedule allows you to release lessons slowly

 - ‘Free’ plan allows you to see how the website works and offers a lot of features